Chambeny History, Family Crest & Coats of Arms

 Early Origins of the Chambeny family

 The surname Chambeny was first found in Somersetshire they claim descent from the Sieur de Champney in Normandy.
 From him the Chamneys of Orchardleuigh in Oxfordshire descend.

 Early History of the Chambeny family

-Another 145 words (10 lines of text) covering the years 1300 and 1534 are included under the topic Early Chambeny History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chambeny research.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Chambeny History in all our PDF Extended History products and printed products wherever possible.

 Chambeny Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Chambeny are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Chambeny include Champney, Chamnes, Chamness, Chamney, Champneys and many more.